Arteries of the Lower Limb

 There are four main pulse points in the lower limb; femoral, popliteal, posterior tibial and dorsalis pedis.

-- The femoral pulse can be palpated as it enters the femoral triangle, midway between the anterior superior iliac spine of the pelvis, and the pubis synthesis (the mid-inguinal point).
+- The femoral pulse can be palpated as it enters the femoral triangle, midway between the anterior superior iliac spine of the pelvis, and the pubis symphysis (the mid-inguinal point).

 - The popliteal artery is the hardest pulse to find.
 It lies deep in the popliteal fossa, and requires deep palpation to feel.
 To make it easier, you can ask the patient to slightly flex their leg – this relaxes the fascia around the popliteal fossa.